satellitecomponent/Neurite/README.md

 ### `Notes`
 - Search: Our distinctive search mechanism transports you through your intricate web of thoughts, directly zeroing in on the node containing your specified query.
 The navigational experience isn't just a convenience; it also helps to reinforce the spatial memory of where that piece of information resides within the larger framework.
 - Saving: Your networks can be saved within the browser cache, or downloaded as a .txt file.
 Drag the .txt file into the save box, click load on the imported file, then click the second load button to display the network.
 Some non-textual content currently needs to be re-inserted.
 - Zettelkasten and Mind Mapping: Traditional note-taking confines you to static files or folders, while conventional mind mapping lets you visualize connections but often lacks in-depth content.
-Zettelkasten, for the uninitiated, is a method of taking short, atomic notes (or "zettels") that link to each other to create an interconnected system.
+Zettelkasten is a method of taking short, atomic notes (or "zettels") that link to each other to create an interconnected system.
 In Neurite, you don't have to choose between either approach.
-Either create nodes through custom-defined syntax, or create nodes through UI interaction within the mandelbrot set workspace, whos contents are bi-directionaly linked to the main Zettelkasten documenent.
+Create nodes through custom-defined syntax, or create nodes through UI interaction within our fractal workspace, whos contents are bi-directionaly linked to the main Zettelkasten documenent.

 The Zettelkasten note taking method accesses tapestry of thought reasoning for Ai, all within our innovate real-time Mandelbrot visualization.